10-year-old Texas girl contracts brain-eating amoeba while swimming

 WACO, Texas — A weekend swim left a young girl fighting for her life when she contracted a brain-eating amoeba with a 97% fatality rate.

-Then, on September 8, the girl “began having a headache, and it was quickly followed by a fever,” according to a Facebook page created to support the girl.
-Her family thought it was a viral infection at first, but after visits to the family doctor and the girl having trouble sleeping, the family knew something was wrong.
+Then, on September 8, Lily “began having a headache, and it was quickly followed by a fever,” according to a Facebook page created to support the girl.
+Her family thought it was a viral infection at first, but after visits to the family doctor and Lily having trouble sleeping, the family knew something was wrong.

-“She was incoherent, unresponsive and was quickly swept up and taken to the ER,” the family wrote on the girl’s Facebook page.
+“She was incoherent, unresponsive and was quickly swept up and taken to the ER,” the family wrote on Lily’s Facebook page.

 “It’s every parent’s worst nightmare,” the girl’s aunt, Crystal Warren, told KWTX Friday.
 “For this to happen to her when there were so many other people in the same waters on the same days we just don’t understand why it was her.”